 “On Saturday night last, about a quarter after ten o’clock, a smart shock of an earthquake was felt in and about this city; and about one o’clock on Sunday morning another, less violent, was felt by many people in the city and suburbs.
 Most of the houses were very sensibly shaken so that in many the china and pewter, &c. were thrown off the shelves, and several persons were waked [sic] from their sleep.
 We hope that the country has sustained no damage by this convulsion of nature, which brings fresh to our memory the late calamities of Italy, &c, &c.”

 Today we know that this earthquake on 29 November 1783 originated in New Jersey, probably in the Reading prong on the 12 km wide Ramapo Fault, but the location has an uncertainty of 100 km (according to Sykes et al. 2008).
-The USGS states that it reached a magnitude of 5.3 and an intensity of VI (strong) on the Modified Mercalli Intensity Scale, which describes an earthquake “felt by all; many frightened and run outdoors, some heavy furniture moved; a few instances of fallen plaster or damaged chimneys; damages slight” and therefore is in accordance with the description in the newspaper.
+The USGS states that it reached a magnitude of 5.3 and an intensity of VI (strong) on the Modified Mercalli Intensity Scale, which is a category of an earthquake “felt by all; many frightened and run outdoors, some heavy furniture moved; a few instances of fallen plaster or damaged chimneys; damages slight” and therefore is in accordance with the description in the newspaper.
 The earthquake was preceded by a magnitude 4.65 foreshock at around 9 pm local time (according to Sykes et al. 2008) and a less severe aftershock at around 2 am, both were only felt in New York and Philadelphia.